ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 }
 ```

-- Fixed the issue of a union containing the null literal allowing `"null"` as a valid value
+- Fixed an issue that caused a union containing the `null` literal allowing `"null"` as a valid value

 ```ballerina
 type Foo boolean|null;